-Conor McGregor denies allegation he sexually assaulted a woman at NBA Finals
+Conor McGregor denies allegation he sexually assaulted a woman at NBA finals

-The Irish mixed martial arts star has been accused of an attack in a bathroom at a basketball match in Miami.
+Irish mixed martial arts star accused of attack in bathroom at basketball match in Miami

 Representatives of Conor McGregor have denied allegations the former UFC champion sexually assaulted a woman at a basketball match last week.